PranaliRPatil/Python_OOP_Basics/BUILTINS.md

 ```

 11. ### **zip(*iterables)**:
-Make an iterator that aggregates elements from each of the iterables.
+Make an iterator that aggregates elements from each of the iterables
 ```python
    >>> x = [1, 2, 3]
    >>> y = [4, 5, 6]